winesapOS/winesapOS/README.md

 ## Why?

-mac OS limitations:
+macOS limitations:

 - No 32-bit support.
 The latest version is now 64-bit only.
-As of August 2020, there are [less than 70 full PC games](https://www.macgamerhq.com/opinion/32-bit-mac-games/) (i.e., not apps) on mac OS that are available as 64-bit.
+As of August 2020, there are [less than 70 full PC games](https://www.macgamerhq.com/opinion/32-bit-mac-games/) (i.e., not apps) on macOS that are available as 64-bit.
 - As of August 2020, [77% of Steam games run on Linux](https://www.protondb.com/).
-- Steam Play's Proton is only [supported on Linux](https://github.com/ValveSoftware/Proton/wiki/Requirements) ([not mac OS](https://github.com/ValveSoftware/Proton/issues/1344)).
+- Steam Play's Proton is only [supported on Linux](https://github.com/ValveSoftware/Proton/wiki/Requirements) ([not macOS](https://github.com/ValveSoftware/Proton/issues/1344)).
 - Old and incomplete implementation of OpenGL.
 - No native Vulkan support.
     - MoltenVK is [incomplete due to missing functionality in Apple's Metal API](https://github.com/KhronosGroup/MoltenVK/issues/203).